Glyztera/.github/profile/README.md

 Fee ≈ 0.0003107 coins per transactions for 29.44 coins

-For a day with a total volume of 15,355,266,929 coins and considering the average transaction size, the total fees collected in a day would be approximately 162,060.14 coins.
-(Fee usage broken down in next section.)

-### **Other Economic Parameters**

-From the total transaction fee calculated above: *(using a random volume of 15,355,266,929 coins)*
+Fees are then broken down into what they are used for:

-* 55% Miner Rewards: Approximately 89,133.08 coins.
-Ensuring network security and faster transaction validations.
+* 55% Miner Rewards: Ensuring network security and faster transaction validations.
-* 15% Development and Dev Salaries: Approximately 24,309.02 coins.
-For continuous development, patches, and improvements to the Glyztera blockchain.
+* 15% Development and Dev Salaries: For continuous development, patches, and improvements to the Glyztera blockchain.
-* 10% Operational Costs: Approximately 16,206.01 coins.
-For maintaining the infrastructure, servers, and associated services.
+* 10% Operational Costs: For maintaining the infrastructure, servers, and associated services.
-* 10% Advertising and Promotion: Approximately 16,206.01 coins.
-Aimed at community growth, awareness, and user onboarding.
+* 10% Advertising and Promotion: Aimed at community growth, awareness, and user onboarding.
-* 10% Liquidity Provision: Approximately 16,206.01 coins.
-For maintaining liquidity and stabilizing the coin’s value.
+* 10% Liquidity Provision: For maintaining liquidity and stabilizing the coin’s value.

 ### **Economic Rationale**